-page 3.
-Your previously filed Form W-4P will remain in effect if you do not file a Form W-4P for 2001.
+Your options depend on whether the payment is periodic, nonperiodic, or an eligible rolloyer distribution as explained on pages 3 and 4.
+Your previously-filed Form W-4P will remain in effect if you do not file a Form W-4P for 2003.

 What do I need to do?
 Complete lines A through G of the Personal Allowances Worksheet.
-Use the additional worksheets on page 2 to adjust your withholding allowances for itemized deductions, adjustments to income, or multiple pensions/more-than-one-income situations.
+Use the additional worksheets on page 2 to adjust your withholding allowances for itemized deductions, adjustments to income, certain credits, or multiple pensions/more-than-one-income situations.
 If you do not want any income tax withheld, you can skip the worksheets and go directly to the Form W-4P below.